nicholasnge/CS5342/README.md

 datasets used is mipsnerf360 & tanks and temples.

 The exact instructions to run would be too long for me to type out and for no one to read.
 If actually interested, please let me know.
-If not please trust that it works.
+If not, please just trust that it works :D

 Steps
 1. Render with RAIN-GS